Three (Merry) Christmas Sermon Themes

 • Human vulnerability through dependency on parents to be fed, clothed, sheltered, kept from harm, learn a trade and make a living

 • Human maturation like growing pains, and outgrowing his sandals.
-(Did an adolescent Jesus ever yearn for sandals like the rich kids wore?)
+(Did a poor, adolescent Jesus ever yearn for cool sandals like the rich kids wore?)

 • Human confines of time and space.
 Assuming God is omnipresent, did the human Jesus miss not knowing what was happening in the Americas, or Indonesia, or Antarctica?
 Did Jesus experience that like a long news blackout?